 From the above screenshot, you can observe that, We selected [First Name], [Last Name], and [Department Name] columns as output columns.

 It means SSIS Full Outer Join will produce all the rows from [First Name], [Last Name], and [Department Name] columns.
 All the non-matching rows treated as NULL.

 TIP: Whatever columns you select here will only store in the destination table.
 If you don’t want any column, then uncheck that column.

 STEP 10: Drag and drop the OLE DB destination into the data flow region and double-click on it to configure the destination server and destination table to store the Merge Join Transformation output

-Here we selected [SSIS Tutorials] as database and [Full Outer Join Using Merge Join Transformation] as destination table
+Here we selected the database and [Full Outer Join Using Merge Join Transformation] as the destination table

 STEP 11: Click on the columns Tab to check whether input columns are matching with the destination columns or not.
 If not, Please assign the appropriate columns to destination columns

-Now lets open the SQL Server Management studio and select the columns from [Full Outer Join Using Merge Join Transformation] table.
+Now let’s open the Management Studio and select the columns from [Full Outer Join Using Merge Join Transformation] table.